HardwarePerformanceArchive/Archive/Readme.md

 This repository contains data that are recorded hardware performance.
 The raw data is saved in CSV[^7] fileformat and is located in the dataset directory.

-The release of the dataset Version 1.0.5 can be found and downloaded at [Kaggle](https://www.kaggle.com/datasets/kentvejrupmadsen/dataset-performance).
+The release of the latest version can be found and downloaded at [Kaggle](https://www.kaggle.com/datasets/kentvejrupmadsen/dataset-performance).
 You're welcome to experiement with it in 'notebooks' and etc.